fanfoujs/xiaofan-wechat/CONTRIBUTING.md

 ### Improve issues

 Some issues are created with missing information, not reproducible, or plain invalid.
 Help make them easier to resolve.
-Handling issues takes a lot of time that we could rather spend on fixing bugs and adding features.
+Handling issues takes a lot of time that we would rather spend on fixing bugs and adding features.

 ### Give feedback on issues